lizhaocheng59/compeer/README.md

 URL: `/auth/get-token`
 DATA:
-`username` - Username of the person to log in.
+* `username`:  Username of the person to log in.
-`password` - Raw password of the person to log in.
+* `password`: Raw password of the person to log in.

-RESPONSE:
+RESPONSES:
-`200 - OK` with a body containing a dictionary with one parameter, `token`, which is a string.
+* `200 - OK` with a body containing a dictionary with one parameter, `token`, which is a string.
-`400 - Bad Request` for wrong username / password.
+* `400 - Bad Request` for wrong username / password.
 Also returns a dict of all the errors.

 NOTES:
-Tokens do not expire, you could log in once and then forever authenticate.
+* Tokens do not expire, you could log in once and then forever authenticate.

 ### Hello World

 URL: `/hello-world`
 DATA:
-Optional token header to make an authenticated request.
+* Optional token header to make an authenticated request.

 RESPONSE:
-Plain text, `Hello world` if you are anonymous (no token / un recognised) and `Hello <username>` if you have the token (the tests fail for this... unverified).
+* Plain text, `Hello world` if you are anonymous (no token / un recognised)
+* `Hello <username>` if you have the token (the tests fail for this... unverified).

 #### References
 How to authenticate: http://www.django-rest-framework.org/api-guide/authentication/